South Africa Work Permits & Visas: Processes for Employers

 • Proof of financial means to cover living expenses until the applicant receives a salary.

-• An employment contract signed by both employer and employee.
+• An employment agreement signed by both employer and employee.

 • Proof of qualifications evaluated by SAQA (South African Qualifications Authority).